 This short guide serves as an introduction to creating the perfect materials to accompany your break-out into the world of being a professional artist.
 With a unique and carefully crafted bio, CV, and statement, potential clients everywhere will be dazzled, not only by the art, but by the artist too!

-Alex C. Porter is a career guidance expert currently working with CraftResumes.
+Author bio: Alex C. Porter is a career guidance expert currently working with CraftResumes, where you can view the writer’s profile.
 He has years of experience working with emerging and established professionals to ensure they maximize their potential in the jobs market.
 At the moment, Alex is lending his expertise to those navigating the professional art world.